PIH/petl/README.md

 # TODO:

-TODO:
-- Deploy petl to maven (snapshots and releases)
+* Deploy petl to maven (snapshots and releases)
-- Change from pulling petl from bamboo to maven and remove the Bamboo release steps above
+* Change from pulling petl from bamboo to maven and remove the Bamboo release steps above
 * Add ability to load (initial + updates) to jobs and datasources from external location (eg. url)
 * Add ability to check for updates to existing jobs and datasources from external location
 * Provide web services and/or a web application that enables a broad range of users to:
-** Check for updates to current configuration based on source + version ** Load updates to current configuration if available ** View the details of the various jobs and the history of their execution ** View the last update date and current status of the Pipeline(s) ** Kick off an update of the pipeline(s)
+  * Check for updates to current configuration based on source + version
+  * Load updates to current configuration if available
+  * View the details of the various jobs and the history of their execution
+  * View the last update date and current status of the Pipeline(s)
+  * Kick off an update of the pipeline(s)
-** View any errors in running the pipeline(s)
+  * View any errors in running the pipeline(s)

 # Related Projects